BlocProtocol/BLOC-wiki/docs/Frequently-Asked-Questions.md

 #### Q: What is the miner executable / why isn't it working?

 A: This is a solo miner, which is CPU only.
-This means to gain any TRTL, you have to find a block by yourself, which unless you have many powerful CPUs, is very unlikely.
+This means to gain any abLoc, you have to find a block by yourself, which unless you have many powerful CPUs, is very unlikely.

 We strongly recommend using a pool, and a miner such as XMR-Stak or XMRig.

 Nevertheless, if you want to try it out, open a command prompt in the same directory, and run

 ```
-./miner --address TRTL...
+./miner --address abLoc...
 ```

- replacing `TRTL...` with your full TRTL address.
+ replacing `abLoc...` with your full abLoc address.

-You need to have `TurtleCoind` open and synced to use this miner, unlike conventional miners, where the pool hosts the daemon.
+You need to have `BLOCd` open and synced to use this miner, unlike conventional miners, where the pool hosts the daemon.

-#### Q: Is there a calculator to see how much TRTL I'll mine per day?
+#### Q: Is there a calculator to see how much abLoc I'll mine per day?

-A: Your pool's homepage should have one - enter your hashrate and it'll give an estimate of how much TRTL you'll mine per day.
+A: Your pool's homepage should have one - enter your hashrate and it'll give an estimate of how much abLoc you'll mine per day.
 If there isn't, you can check one [here](https://turtle.land/#pools).

 ### XMR-Stak Issues